endolith/PySpice/doc/sphinx/source/installation.rst

   pip install PySpice

-Install a more recent version from Github
+Install a more recent version from GitHub
 -----------------------------------------

-If you want to install a version which is not yet released on Pypi, you can use one of theses commands to install the stable or devel branch:
+If you want to install a version which is not yet released on PyPI, you can use one of theses commands to install the stable or devel branch:

 .. code-block:: sh